 The Year 9 option subjects have been designed to prepare students for GCSE study.
 It is therefore important that students consider not just the subjects they wish to study in Year 9, but also the subjects that they would like to take in Year 10.

-Please remember that if you wish to study a subject from these lists for GCSE, you must choose it this year, as you will not be able to start a subject from these lists in Year 10..
-When students move into Year 10 they will be taking three, not four, options.
+Please remember that if a student wishes to study a subject from these lists for GCSE, you must choose it this year, as they will not be able to start a subject from these lists in Year 10.

+When students move into Year 10 they will be taking three options.